jmlarson1/optsb/code/gym_envs/gym-optsb/README.md

     - Changed to 6 values only, u/d for 3 quads and believe it is consistent throughout
  - [ ] normalize all state / obs data to -1, 1 -> then adjust state Box space
  - [ ] separate file to choose state input variables
- - [ ] similar flexibility with rewards
+ - [ ] more choice / flexibility with rewards
- - [ ] always more interesting plots needed
+ - [ ] always more interesting plots needed [sub plots pref]